-Gwent Police: Watchdog launches racist messages probe
+Gwent Police: Three officers suspended in racist message probe

 His widow and daughter said he was controlling and abusive at home.

-The IOPC said Wiltshire Police would continue to look at Gwent Police's handling of its investigation into Mr Jones' death, and officers' contact with relatives.
+The IOPC said Wiltshire Police would continue to look at Gwent Police's handling of its investigation into Mr Jones' death and officers' contact with relatives.

+It said the family would have the right for a review if they were not happy with the outcome.

+The family have told BBC Wales they want an independent investigation, rather than other police forces carrying it out.

-The moves follow referrals from both Gwent and Wiltshire constabularies.
+The moves follow referrals from both Wiltshire and Gwent constabularies.
+The latter had referred several serving and former officers to the IOPC.

+The Sunday Times article reported that WhatsApp and Facebook messages showed Gwent Police officers discussing the sexual harassment of junior female colleagues as well as racism, homophobic and misogynistic abuse, leaking of sensitive police material and corruption.

+A subsequent report said veteran police officers joked about Jimmy Savile rescuing the Thai schoolboys who were trapped in a cave and swapped nude pictures of a female footballer.